-For simplicity, we set the binary components to orbit each other on circles and the binary angular momentum to be perpendicular to Jupiter's equatorial plane.
+For simplicity, we set the binary components to orbit each other on circles.
+Elliptical binary orbits would give a smeared-out distribution of energy changes from disruption of a given trajectory; although we have not tested this carefully, we suspect that binary eccentricities would have only a minor effect on our results.
+We have also chosen the binary angular momentum to be perpendicular to Jupiter's equatorial plane.
+Though this choice of angular momentum influences the final distribution of capture rate vs. inclination, we will see later (Section 4.4) that other effects have a greater impact on the final inclination distribution and that we cannot compare rates across inclinations for multiple reasons.
 We ran each initial condition with five different binary orbital phases (equally-spaced mean anomalies) and averaged all capture statistics over the five phases.
 Throughout the simulations, we monitored the bodies, weeding out very close approaches between any two objects and noting each body's close approaches to Jupiter.
 (Collisions between binary members do occur, but these are rare and of limited interest, since the merged object simply behaves as a single interloper with the same CM speed.)
-To shorten the computational time required, we stopped integrations in which all of the incoming objects traveled further than 2-5 Hill radii from Jupiter, depending on the bodies' starting distance from the planet.
+To shorten the computational time required, we stopped integrations in which all of the incoming objects travelled further than 2-5 Hill radii from Jupiter, depending on the bodies' starting distance from the planet.